Noah670/Bunny_Planet/README.md

 Catch all five bunnies before the **250 second** timer expires to win the level.
 Bunnies will dart away if you get too close.
 The counter in the corner shows how many remain.
 After you catch them all, a completion screen lets you restart or return to the title.

-Spinning item boxes appear around the planets.
-Touch one to hear a slot‑machine jingle and gain a random power‑up like a speed boost or the tongue ability.
+Question‑mark item boxes float above the planets.
+Touch one and an item pops out, spinning briefly before granting a random power‑up like a speed boost or the tongue ability.

 ## GitHub Pages